HKUST-OCTAD-LAB/AirTrafficSim/_sources/tutorial/UI.md.txt

 ## 2. Mode selector

-You can select different AirTrafficSim mode (Replay/Simulation) by clicking on one of the buttons. **Replay** mode will replay historic or simulation flight trajectory data stored in `data/replay` while **Simulation** mode will initiate a simulation and show the flight trajectory live.
+You can select different AirTrafficSim modes (Replay/Simulation) by clicking on one of the buttons. **Replay** mode will replay historic or simulation flight trajectory data stored in `data/flight_data` while **Simulation** mode will initiate a simulation and show the flight trajectory live.

 ```{figure} ../images/UI_replay.png
 :figwidth: 45%